JuanPabloDiaz/freeForGeeks/README.md

 #### **Geolocation**

-- [Big Data Cloud](https://www.bigdatacloud.com/) provides fast, accurate, and free (Unlimited or up to 10K-50K/month) APIs for modern web like `IP Geolocation, Reverse Geocoding, Networking Insights, Email and Phone Validation, Client Info` and more.
+- [Big Data Cloud](https://www.bigdatacloud.com/) provides fast, accurate, and free (Unlimited or up to 10K-50K/month) APIs for modern web like IP Geolocation, Reverse Geocoding, Networking Insights, Email and Phone Validation, Client Info and more.
 - [Country State City API](https://countrystatecity.in/) is a free API to get country, state, and city details. ⭐ [6.3k stars](https://github.com/dr5hn/countries-states-cities-database)
-- [DB-IP](https://db-ip.com/api/free) is a free `IP geolocation API` with 1k request per IP per day.lite database under the CC-BY 4.0 License is free too.
+- [DB-IP](https://db-ip.com/api/free) is a free IP geolocation API with 1k request per IP per day.lite database under the CC-BY 4.0 License is free too.
 - [Flags API](https://flagsapi.com/) is a free API to get country flags. ⭐ [GitHub]()
 - [GeoCod](https://geocod.xyz) is a Free `geocoding API`: Convert postal addresses into geographic coordinates or convert geographic coordinates into postal addresses (reverse geocoding).
 - [GeoDB Cities API](http://geodb-cities-api.wirefreethought.com/) is an online places database.
 It exposes city, county, island, region, and country data via both GraphQL and REST APIs.
 - [GeoKeo](https://geokeo.com/) is a free API for `geocoding`.
 It provides a simple API to convert addresses into geographic coordinates. in other words, it converts city names, street names, and postal codes into latitude and longitude.
 The free plan includes 2,500 api requests daily.
 - [GeoDataSource](https://www.geodatasource.com) Location Search Web Service is a REST API to lookup for city name by using latitude and longitude coordinate.
 It will return the result in either JSON or XML containing the information of the nearest country, region, city, latitude, longitude, currency code, and more.
 Free API queries up to 500 times per month.
-- [IP Geolocation API](https://ipgeolocation.io/) is a free `IP Geolocation API`. ⭐ [GitHub]()
+- [IP Geolocation API](https://ipgeolocation.io/) is a free IP geolocation API. ⭐ [GitHub]()
 - [IP API](https://ipapi.com/) is a free IP Geolocation API.
 Real-time Geolocation & Reverse IP Lookup REST API. ⭐ [GitHub](https://github.com/apilayer/ipapi)
 - [IP Api.co](https://ipapi.co/) is a reliable `geolocation API` built on AWS, trusted by Fortune 500.
 The free tier offers 30k lookups/month (1k/day) without signup. ⭐ [GitHub](https://github.com/ipapi-co/ipapi-co.github.io)
 - [IP City](https://ip.city) is a free IP Geolocation API.
 100 Free requests per day.
-- [IP Base](https://ipbase.com) is a `IP Geolocation API`.
+- [IP Base](https://ipbase.com) is a IP geolocation API.
 Free forever that spans 150 monthly requests.
 - [IP Geolocation](https://ipgeolocation.io/) is the `Best IP Geolocation API`.
 Forever free plan for developers with 30k requests per month (1k/day) limit.
-- [IP Geolocation API](https://www.abstractapi.com/ip-geolocation-api) is a `IP Geolocation API` from Abstract - Extensive free plan allowing 20,000 monthly requests.
+- [IP Geolocation API](https://www.abstractapi.com/ip-geolocation-api) is a IP geolocation API from Abstract - Extensive free plan allowing 20,000 monthly requests.
 - [IP 2 Location](https://www.ip2location.com) is a freemium `IP geolocation and Proxy detection` service.
 LITE database is available for free download.
 Import the database in the server and perform a local query to determine the city, coordinates, and ISP information.
-- [IP2Location.io](https://www.ip2location.io/) is a Freemium, fast and reliable `IP geolocation API` to determine geolocation data like city, coordinates, ISP, etc. The free plan is available with 30k credits per month.
+- [IP2Location.io](https://www.ip2location.io/) is a Freemium, fast and reliable IP geolocation API to determine geolocation data like city, coordinates, ISP, etc. The free plan is available with 30k credits per month.
 Subscribe to paid plans for more advanced features or contact us for a personalized plan.
 - [IP info](https://ipinfo.io/) is a fast, accurate, and free (up to 50k/month) `IP address data API`.
 Offers APIs with details on geolocation, companies, carriers, IP ranges, domains, abuse contacts, and more.
 All paid APIs can be trialed for free.
 - [IPify](https://www.ipify.org/) is a simple public IP address API.
-- [IP-Api](https://ip-api.com) is an `IP Geolocation API`, Free for non-commercial use, no API key required, limited to 45 req/minute from the same IP address for the free plan.
+- [IP-Api](https://ip-api.com) is an IP geolocation API, Free for non-commercial use, no API key required, limited to 45 req/minute from the same IP address for the free plan.
 - [JSON IP](https://getjsonip.com) is a free unlimited `IP address and geolocation API`.
 Returns the Public IP address of the client it is requested from.
 No registration is required for the free tier.
 Using CORS, data can be requested using client-side JS directly from the browser.
 Useful for services monitoring change in client and server IPs.
 Unlimited Requests.
 - [Zipcodebase](https://zipcodebase.com) is a free `Zip Code API`, access to Worldwide Postal Code Data.
 Ten thousand free requests/month.
 - [Zipcodestack](https://zipcodestack.com) is a free `Zip Code API and Postal Code Validation`.
 Ten thousand free requests/month.